quxiaofeng/lps/lps.md

 \label{fig_areasys}
 \end{figure*}

 Palmprint systems with pegged flat platen surface [Kong2002, Zhang2003a, Kong2003, Wong2005, Kong2006, Hao2008, Wang2008, Kong2009, Li2009, Zhang2009, Zhang2010, Zhang2010b} have been popular in recent research.
 This design keeps the hand stable, avoids background interferences, captures quality images, and achieves a good recognition performance.
-The hand is held by the pegged flat platen surface in this kind of devices, as Fig.~\ref{fig_areasys_1} and Fig.~\ref{fig_areasys_2}  show. \hl{The user interface platen of this kind of palmprint systems covers most area.
-Only the parts between the fingers are left and then protected by the upper cover.} Currently the best results reported in research articles are mostly achieved in the database captured by Zhang's device, and the EERs are summarized to be distributed from 0.267\% to 0.012\% [Ito2006, Hao2008, Wang2008, Zuo2008b, Guo2009a, Laadjel2009a, Guo2009, Zhang2010, Zhang2010b, Li2012a}, which would be generally better than other systems' EERs, which \hl{range} from 0.26\% to over 4.73\% [Ong2003, Han2003, Kumar2003, Lin2005, Connie2005, Goh2006, Badrinath2007, Han2007b, Struc2008, Ong2010}.
+The hand is held by the pegged flat platen surface in this kind of devices, as Fig.~\ref{fig_areasys_1} and Fig.~\ref{fig_areasys_2}  show.
+The user interface platen of this kind of palmprint systems covers most area.
+Only the parts between the fingers are left and then protected by the upper cover.} Currently the best results reported in research articles are mostly achieved in the database captured by Zhang's device, and the EERs are summarized to be distributed from 0.267\% to 0.012\% [Ito2006, Hao2008, Wang2008, Zuo2008b, Guo2009a, Laadjel2009a, Guo2009, Zhang2010, Zhang2010b, Li2012a}, which would be generally better than other systems' EERs, which range} from 0.26\% to over 4.73\% [Ong2003, Han2003, Kumar2003, Lin2005, Connie2005, Goh2006, Badrinath2007, Han2007b, Struc2008, Ong2010}.

 This kind of palmprint system uses an area scan camera, which is a camera with an area scan charge-coupled device (CCD) or complementary metal-oxide-semiconductor (CMOS) sensor.
 When an area scan camera captures images, all pixels of a frame are captured at the same time.
 Then{,} electrons of pixels are transferred line by line to the output channel and are amplified and sent to the output port pixel by pixel.

-\section{Line-Scan Palmprint System Design}\label{sec_sys}
+## Line-Scan Palmprint System Design {sec_sys}